Murder of Lesandro Guzman-Feliz: Perpetrators and suspects

 Police alleged Suero to be the ringleader, who ordered the murder of Guzman-Feliz.
 Officers also claimed that Martinez-Estrella delivered the fatal blow to Guzman-Feliz.

 Four of the suspects (Fernandez, Muniz, Rivera, and Hernandez) were incarcerated at Rikers Island and received death threats, even from other members of the Trinitario gang, while awaiting trial.
 Jail officials segregated them from other prisoners and they received heightened security protection at the jail.
 In December 2018, while detained at Rikers Island, Rivera received a slash wound on his face from a fellow inmate.
 The suspect was allegedly a rival gang member.
 Michael Sosa Reyes, a former suspect, was a cooperating witness.

-On June 29th, 2025, at approximately 1:15 PM EDT, one of the fourteen suspects, Jonaiki Martinez-Estrella (who did the fatal blow to Guzman-Feliz), died in his cell at Coxsackie Correctional Facility in Upstate New York.
-His cause of death is unknown at this time.
+On June 29th, 2025, at approximately 1:15 PM EDT, one of the fourteen suspects, Jonaiki Martinez-Estrella (who struck the fatal blow to Guzman-Feliz), died in his cell at Coxsackie Correctional Facility in Upstate New York.
+His cause of death remains unknown.